 Get a Professional RV Inspection

 Before buying the RV from a private party, always get a professional inspection.
 Unless you are an expert RVer with extensive knowledge, a trained RV inspector will be able to take a close look at all the systems.
-They will go through with their checklist and make sure they catch anything that could be a potential red flag.
+They will go through the rig with their checklist and make sure they catch anything that could be a potential red flag.

 Many RV inspectors will offer services like oil analysis of engine and transmission oils for motorhomes that are not something most people will look at.
 It’s just like a home inspection, where they deep dive into everything.

 Do remember that it is the inspector’s job to inspect everything to help you make an informed decision.
 Just because they find something wrong, however, doesn’t mean it’s not the right RV for you.
-Nothing will ever be perfect – even on brand new rigs.
+Nothing will ever be perfect – even on brand-new rigs.
 Something will always break eventually.
 So you have to decide if the problem is ultimately a deal-breaker or not.

-Negotiate a Price After Inspection
+Negotiate a Price After the Inspection

 After the inspection, negotiate, negotiate, negotiate!

 Even if the RV is absolutely perfect and spotless, always negotiate!
-It doesn’t matter if you’re at a dealership or buying used with a private party, you may be able to talk them into a better deal.
+It doesn’t matter if you’re at a dealership or buying used with a private party; you may be able to talk them into a better deal.
 If they say no, then walk away and see if they come running after you.
-If not and you still really want that RV and are okay with the asking price, then give it a few hours and say you’ll take it.
+If not, and you still really want that RV and are okay with the asking price, then give it a few hours and say you’ll take it.

-Dealing With The Sale When Buying a Used RV From a Private Party
+Dealing With the Sale When Buying a Used RV From a Private Party